 Explore Our Programs

-With a passion for reaching individuals whose lives have been impacted by crime, Soteria CDC provides individuals with the necessary essentials they need to have a smooth transition into being law abiding productive citizens—including housing.
-Currently, two transitional houses are available for men, with an 8-bed capacity.
+With a passion for reaching individuals whose lives have been impacted by crime, Soteria CDC provides individuals with the necessary essentials, including housing, job training, and discipleship programs, that they need in order to smoothly transition back into society.
+Currently, our Travelers Rest house is available for men, offering a 16-bed capacity.

 Participants can stay up to one year in the Soteria Transitional Program.
 Upon graduation from the program, they receive assistance in finding permanent housing.
 In addition, there are three rental houses available for families once they leave the program.
 We also provide channels for those who would like to continue their education or pursue technical training.

 - Transitional Housing

 - Devotion and Bible Study

 Soteria House provides returning citizens with transitional housing.
 This is a Christian home that houses residents for no less than 6 months and no more than one year.
 While in this program, money management skills, financial planning, and discipleship will be key areas of focus.
 Interns will gain life skills to help sustain employment and maintain their relationship with their mentors as they become productive citizens.